aaronzi/basyx-wiki/docs/source/content/user_documentation/basyx_components/web_ui/index.md

 You cant create a complete BaSyx example environment with Docker Compose.
 This includes the AAS Web UI, the BaSyx Registry and the AAS Environment (AAS Repository, Submodel Repository, Concept Description Repository).

-This is a simple example of how to setup the AAS Web UI with Docker Compose:
+This is a simple example of how to setup the AAS Web UI with Docker Compose in a `docker-compose.yml` file:

 ```yaml
 version: "3.8"